Start a Student Organization

-Contact the Coordinator's for Student Organization Development (email@example.com) to set up a Pre-registration meeting with them (or their designee) to discuss your potential new student organization.
-If you want to start a new Sports Club, please contact Recreational Services to meet with an Assistant Director, Sport Programs.
+Contact the Coordinator for Student Organization Development (email@example.com) to set up a Pre-registration meeting to discuss your potential new student organization.
+If you want to start a new Sports Club, please contact Recreational Services to meet with an Assistant Director, Sports Programs.
 Shannon Tumelty (firstname.lastname@example.org) or Matt Schaefer (email@example.com)

-You must bring a hard copy of the final draft of your constitution to your Pre-registration meeting for feedback.
+You must e-mail a copy of the final draft of your constitution before your pre-registration meeting for feedback.

 Complete the New Organization Registration Form.
 This form should take about 20 to 25 minutes to complete.

 *Please note: If a New Organization Registration Form is submitted without first submitting the Intent to Register form and having a Pre-registration Meeting, the form will be re-opened and will not be reviewed until a meeting has been held.

 New Organization Registration Requests are approved by the Student Organization Review Committee (SORC).
 You may be contacted to present to the Student Organization Review Committee depending on the nature of your proposed organization's activities.
 One of the Student Organization Development Staff or Sports Programs staff will contact you about attending the meeting.